lauvergn/QuantumModelLib/ReadMe.md

    From the QuantumModelLib directory, when make is executated, the **libQMLibFull_XXX_optx_ompy_lapakz.a** must be created (ex: **libQMLibFull_gfortran_opt1_omp1_lapack1**).
    **XXX** is the compiler name and **x**, **y** and **z** are 0/1 when flags are turn off/on.
-   They correspond to OPT (compiler optimzation), OpenMP and Lapack/blas, respectively.
+   They correspond to OPT (compiler optimization), OpenMP and Lapack/blas, respectively.

 ```
    This version works with: